0T-HUB/OTHub/README.md

 # DKG Client (v6) Library for Golang

-### The SPARQL parser was generated from the file Sparql.g4 and a tool called ANTLR.
+### The SPARQL parser is coming from file Sparql.g4 and a tool called ANTLR.